lammps/lammps/doc/src/Errors_messages.rst

    The neighbor lists used by fix orient/fcc are messed up.
 If this error occurs, it is likely a bug, so send an email to the `developers <https://lammps.sandia.gov/authors.html>`_.

+*Fix pafi requires a damped dynamics minimizer*
+   Use a different minimization style.

 *Fix peri neigh does not exist*
    Somehow a fix that the pair style defines has been deleted.